-The color maps for the shelf-edge bathymetric subset (Figure 4Figure ) reveal similar patterns to those observed for the entire shelf, with early and rapid flooding affecting the southern-central GBR, and a corresponding early increase in coastline length too.
-HoweverFigure 3, more extensive marine flooding occurs earlier as a consequence of the deeper shelf-edge bathymetry.
+The color maps for the shelf margin bathymetric subset (Figure 5) reveal similar patterns to those observed for the entire shelf, with early flooding affecting the southern-central GBR, and a corresponding early increase in coastline length.
+However, the flooding curves (Figure 3-B, -F) show that the shelf margin flooded earlier in relative terms compared to the whole shelf, as a consequence of the deeper bathymetry.